Panoply Data Viewer

 Java Code Libraries

-Panoply uses the following third-party, open-source Java code libraries, provided under various licenses as listed.
-You may obtain source code for these libraries at the URLs provided.
-More information about Panoply itself is available at www.giss.nasa.gov/tools/panoply.
+Panoply uses several third-party Java code libraries, provided under various licenses as listed.
+You may obtain source code for these libraries at the given URLs.

-NetCDF Java, version 4.6.1.
-Copyright © 1993-2015 University Corporation for Atmospheric Research/Unidata.
-Available at www.unidata.ucar.edu/software/netcdf-java.
-Used under terms of the Unidata netCDF license.
+Copyright © 1993-2024 University Corporation for Atmospheric Research/Unidata.
+Available at github.com/Unidata/netcdf-java.
+Used under terms of the BSD 3-Clause License.

-The unified "netcdfAll" jar bundles in several other libraries, including: GRIB Java Decoder; OPeNDAP library; Apache Commons Logging, Commons Codec and HttpClient libraries; JDOM; and Simple Logging Facade for Java (SLF4J).
-Please see the NetCDF Java website for a list of these libraries and their license information.
+The unified "netcdfAll" jar bundles in several other libraries, including: Apache Commons Logging, Commons Codec and HttpClient libraries; OPeNDAP library; and JDOM.
+Please see the netCDF-Java website for a more detailed list of these libraries and their license information.

-The color tables built into Panoply come from several sources.
+Color tables included within the Panoply application come from several sources.
 Among them are:

 CB.
-Color tables whose names begin with the prefix "CB" are based on color information obtained from ColorBrewer2.org by Cynthia A. Brewer of the Dept. of Geography at the Pennsylvania State University.
+Color tables whose names begin with the prefix "CB" are based on color information obtained from ColorBrewer2.org by Cynthia A. Brewer of the Department of Geography at the Pennsylvania State University.

 GMT.
 Color tables whose names begin with "GMT" are based on color schemes from the Generic Mapping Tools software from SOEST at the University of Hawai'i.